carlosbrando/rails21-book/text/04_ActionPack/17_testing_helpers.markdown

 	  end
 	end

-Veja como faremos para testar isto no Rails 2.1:
+Now look how we can do the same in Rails 2.1:

 	class PeopleHelperTest < ActionView::TestCase
 	  def setup